×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Bimini involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large beachfront villa.
 Next, you should research the different areas of Bimini to decide where you'd like to live.
 The island is divided into two main parts: North Bimini and South Bimini.
 North Bimini is more developed and has a larger population, while South Bimini is quieter and more secluded.
 Once you've decided on a location and budget, you can start looking for available properties.
 There are several online real estate platforms that list properties in Bimini, such as Bahamas Realty, Engel & Völkers Bahamas, and Zillow.
 These websites allow you to filter properties based on your preferences, and provide photos and detailed descriptions of each listing.
 You can also hire a local real estate agent to help you in your search.
 They can provide valuable insight into the local market, help negotiate prices, and guide you through the buying or renting process.
 Once you've found a property you're interested in, you should arrange a viewing.
 This will give you a chance to inspect the property in person and ask any questions you may have.
 If you decide to proceed with a property, you'll need to negotiate the terms of the lease or purchase agreement.
 This will include the price, move-in date, and any other conditions.
 Finally, once the agreement is signed, you can start planning your move to Bimini.
 This will involve arranging transportation for your belongings, setting up utilities, and familiarizing yourself with your new neighborhood.
 Remember, moving to a new country involves more than just finding a place to live.
 You'll also need to consider things like visa requirements, healthcare, and banking.
-It's important to do your research and plan ahead to ensure a smooth transition," commented one expat who made the move to Bimini.
+It's important to do your research and plan ahead to ensure a smooth transition," explained one expat living in Bimini, Bahamas.

 What is a typical expat home or apartment like in Bimini?

 "A typical expat home or apartment in Bimini, often boasts a stunning ocean view, given the island's beautiful coastal location.
 These homes are usually designed to embrace the tropical climate, with open floor plans, large windows, and outdoor living spaces.
 The architecture often reflects the Caribbean style, with bright colors, wooden structures, and high ceilings.
 The interior design tends to be airy and light, with a casual, beach-inspired aesthetic.
 Most homes have modern amenities, including air conditioning, high-speed internet, and fully equipped kitchens, although the overall feel is often rustic and relaxed.
 Many expat homes also have private pools or access to a community pool, and they are often located within walking distance to the beach.
 The size of the homes can vary, from cozy one-bedroom apartments to spacious multi-bedroom houses.
 Some expats choose to live in gated communities for added security and convenience, while others prefer more secluded, private residences.
-Regardless of the size or location, most expat homes in Bimini offer a tranquil, laid-back lifestyle that fully embraces the island's natural beauty," replied a member in Bimini.
+Regardless of the size or location, most expat homes in Bimini offer a tranquil, laid-back lifestyle that fully embraces the island's natural beauty," remarked one expat in Bimini, Bahamas.

 What is the average cost of housing in Bimini?